 In the event that a profile is obtained that is consistent with a mixture of the victim and a foreign profile and the victim profile is not the predominant profile, the alleles that are solely from the victim should not be entered into CODIS.
-Alleles that are shared are to be entered into CODIS and alleles that are solely from the foreign profile should be entered into CODIS as obligate alleles.
-This will reported as:
+Alleles that are shared shall be entered into CODIS and alleles that are solely from the foreign profile should be entered into CODIS as obligate alleles.